Skip to main content Skip to footer

 You'll notice that our Gauge component takes one parameter named data, and passes it to the RadialGauge's value prop.
 This value should always be set to a number that represents the current value the gauge is set to.
 This number should always be between the gauge's min and max properties.

 We've only used a few of RadialGauge's many options.
-For a more in-depth look at what it can do, take a look at the Wijmo Gauge 101 page.
+For a more in-depth look at its capabilities, see our Wijmo Gauge 101.

 Next, we're going to add a bar chart that breaks down sales by country: